aslanvaroqua/hadoop-fingerprintr/README.md

 </div>
 <tr>
 <td>                                                                                                                     <h1>PassiveForensics </h1>
 <p>An <b>Open Source Big Data Security Analytics</b> tool that collects information and analyzes information passively using <a href="http://pig.apache.org/">Apache Pig</a> Hadoop and Mongo.
 It is able to see-through NAT and Firewalls...
 It can identify users commiting internet crimes even when they are using a tor browser or proxy.
 I purposely left out the part where you get the raw data packets for the obvious reasons.
 This version only operates with PCAP files.
-Where you get those packets is your business.</p>
+Where you get those packets is your business.
+However, I reccomend you don't mess around on the wire as you may end up locked w/o a subpoena.</p>
 <p>
 Created by <a href="https://www.duasamericasgroup.com/">Aslan Varoqua - Duas Americas Group Inc. </a>.